Journal of Cerebrovascular Disease 2020 Vol.3 No.4 29-37

 Wei Zhu1,Yuan-Qiang Lu1

-1Department of Emergency Medicine, The First Affiliated Hospital, College of Medicine, Zhejiang University
+1Department of Emergency Medicine, The First Affiliated Hospital, Zhejiang University, School of Medicine

 Post-traumatic epilepsy; Traumatic brain injury; Pathophysiology